 There is no right or wrong size.
-However, there are some state regulations.
+However, there are some regulations.
 The minimum size proposed by the government are in a range between 27 5/8″ to 28 5/8″ of width and 51 3/4″ to 53″ in length.
 The minimum size should be 27 1/4” x 51 5/8” and the bedding shouldn't be thicker than 6 inches.
 The main rule is to have it fit the crib snug or moderately snug.
-The depth differs between 5 to 6 inches for coil crib type and 4 to 6 inches for foam based products.
-Generally, If the gap is more than two fingers, the mattress is too small.
+The depth differs between 5 to 6 inches for coil crib type and 4 to 6 inches for foam-based products.
+Generally, if the gap is more than two fingers, the mattress is too small.

 Choose the Material Wisely